BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 <div style="margin-top:24px;margin-bottom:24px!important;"><img src="https://raw.githubusercontent.com/hagenhaus/readyremit-images/master/readyremit-pseudocode-gamma-2.png" height=145 loading="lazy"></div>

 ReadyRemit maintains *Recipient*-*Recipient Account* relationships.
-This means that, rather than remembering these relationships itself, your service can call [Get Recipient Accounts](/reference/getrecipientaccounts) to get all the *Recipient Accounts* related to a particular *recipientId*.
+This means, rather than remembering these relationships itself, your service can call [Get Recipient Accounts](/reference/getrecipientaccounts) to get all the *Recipient Accounts* related to a particular *recipientId*.

-## Using a recipientAccountId
+## Using recipientAccountIds

 # Your users are the senders